Unpacking the Latest Options Trading Trends in Eli Lilly

 Eli Lilly is a drug firm with a focus on neuroscience, cardiometabolic, cancer, and immunology.
 Lilly's key products include Verzenio for cancer; Mounjaro, Zepbound, Jardiance, Trulicity, Humalog, and Humulin for cardiometabolic; and Taltz and Olumiant for immunology.

+Following our analysis of the options activities associated with Eli Lilly, we pivot to a closer look at the company's own performance.

-Where Is Eli Lilly Standing Right Now?
-Currently trading with a volume of 233,725, the LLY's price is up by 0.08%, now at $921.59.
-RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
-Anticipated earnings release is in 49 days.
+Present Market Standing of Eli Lilly Currently trading with a volume of 365,615, the LLY's price is down by -1.32%, now at $911.36.
+RSI readings suggest the stock is currently may be approaching oversold.
+Anticipated earnings release is in 44 days.
 Professional Analyst Ratings for Eli Lilly

-A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $991.2.

-An analyst from Berenberg persists with their Buy rating on Eli Lilly, maintaining a target price of $1050.
-Consistent in their evaluation, an analyst from Guggenheim keeps a Buy rating on Eli Lilly with a target price of $1030.
-In a cautious move, an analyst from Morgan Stanley downgraded its rating to Overweight, setting a price target of $1106.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $1007.2.

 In a cautious move, an analyst from Cantor Fitzgerald downgraded its rating to Overweight, setting a price target of $885.
-An analyst from Cantor Fitzgerald downgraded its action to Overweight with a price target of $885.
+Reflecting concerns, an analyst from Citigroup lowers its rating to Buy with a new price target of $1060.
+Consistent in their evaluation, an analyst from JP Morgan keeps a Overweight rating on Eli Lilly with a target price of $1100.
+In a cautious move, an analyst from Cantor Fitzgerald downgraded its rating to Overweight, setting a price target of $885.
+An analyst from Morgan Stanley has revised its rating downward to Overweight, adjusting the price target to $1106.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.